Back to blog

 Vary: Authorization, Accept-Language

-private tells shared caches not to store the response, and Vary tells them which request headers change the answer.
+Here private asks shared caches not to store the response, and Vary tells them which request headers change the answer.

 For sensitive data: